pt9999/fixlang_minilib/Reference.md

 #### assert_equal : [a: Eq, a: ToString] String -> a -> a -> IOFail ();

-Verifies that two values ​​are equal.
-If the values ​​are different, the test will fail with the specified message.
+Verifies that two values are equal.
+If the values are different, the test will fail with the specified message.

 #### assert_not_equal : [a: Eq, a: ToString] String -> a -> a -> IOFail ();

-Verifies that two values ​​are not equal.
-If the values ​​are equal, the test will fail with the specified message.
+Verifies that two values are not equal.
+If the values are equal, the test will fail with the specified message.

 ## tcp.fix